-Christian's algorithm
+Christian's algorithm (using a time server)

 Network Time Protocol (NTP)

 - An architecture targeting reliability and wide area networks. - A hierarchy of servers: stratum-1 connected to external sources. - Fault tolerant: servers can be degraded to lower stratum if external source is lost, client can connect to secondary servers. - Several synchronization protocols: LAN multicast, request reply and synchronous.